kaushalbro/solid-generator/README.md

      Solid Generator generates solid code with controller api resources, custom request, with repo pattern, migrations based on model_schema_json file  with admin panel for blade etc..
      Note: For better result:
-            Think to design software and write your schema according in model_schema_json.json file formate stored in root path and run solid:make commands
+            Think to design software and write your schema according in model_schema_json.json file formate stored in root path and run solid:make commands AdminLte is being used for admin panel/dashboard:
+        Laravel breeze for Auth is necessary:
+        Analyse the output files and complete your project with ease.
 #### For collaboration or contribution: Mail to: official.kaushalg+devil@gmail.com

 Initial Required packages: